Photos show how the world is readapting to socially-distanced life during the coronavirus pandemic, from plastic table barriers to taped-up urinals

 Other sporting events that are set to start again, but behind closed doors, include UFC and the Bundesliga.

 One method seen in most countries involves using markers on the floor to help people comply with social distancing guidelines.
-From supermarkets…
+These stickers are seen everywhere from supermarkets…

 - source